jamiedraws/SASS/Layout.md

     }
 }
 ```
 Instead of creating an invasive dependency, create a new member with a similar name like `.list`.
-This will further define the component while simplyfing the specificity value.
+This will further define the layout while simplyfing the specificity value.

 ```scss
 @mixin base {